 Research

-My research is largely organized around the question of what we should believe, both as individuals and as groups.
+My research is largely organized around the question of what we should believe, both as individuals and as groups, and how diversity, network structures, and expertise affects this.
 This research touches on many topics in epistemology (including traditional, formal, and social epistemology), the nature of normativity in ethics and epistemology, and social philosophy with particular emphases on diversity and polarization.
 Below are some short descriptions of my major research projects.
 For more information about my research, see my CV or contact me.

 Picture of Right Belief and True Belief